Principle of Filled Thermal System

 This works on the following principle: Liquid or Gas expands when heated and this change in volume is used for measurement.

-A filled thermal system is basically a pressure gage (generally bourdon type) with a small-bore tubing connected to a bulb acting as a temperature sensor.
+A filled thermal system is basically a pressure gauge (generally bourdon type) with a small-bore tubing connected to a bulb acting as a temperature sensor.
 The complete system is gas-tight and filled with gas or liquid under pressure.

-Filled System selection Criteria
+Filled System Selection Criteria

 The selection is typically application-oriented.